Introduction to Solar Cost

 What About Maintenance?
 Is It Expensive?

-One of the best things about solar power is that it requires very little maintenance.
 Solar panels need to be cleaned occasionally (especially in dusty areas) and inspected every 1-2 years.

 Annual maintenance might cost you around ₦50,000 to ₦100,000, which is minimal compared to what you’d spend on diesel or petrol for a generator.